apprenticeO/Structural-Triad/README.md

 - Email: ovdttr@gmail.com

 ## License
 - All rights reserved.
-See `LICENSE` for terms. # Structural-Triad
+See `LICENSE` for terms.